FxPiGaAo/WaferLLM/Shift/WSE-3/README_parallel_sim.md

 `parallel_sim.py` allows you to execute multiple simulation runs with different parameter sets in parallel, utilizing multiple CPU cores to speed up the process.
 Each simulation's output is saved to a separate file.

 The system now fully supports parallel execution with no conflicts.
-Each simulation run uses parameter-specific output directories (e.g., `out_P4_L2_M32_N64/`) to store compiled artifacts, preventing any folder conflicts between concurrent simulations.
+Each simulation run uses parameter-specific output directories (e.g., `simulator_in_out/output_params/out_P4_L2_M32_N64/`) to store compiled artifacts locally, preventing any folder conflicts between concurrent simulations.

-**Smart Skip Feature**: The script automatically skips simulations that have already been run by checking for existing output files.
+**Smart Skip Feature**: The script automatically skips simulations that have already been run by checking for existing output files in the output folder (default: `simulator_in_out/outputs/`).
+If a file named `output_P<p>_L<l>_M<m>_N<n>.txt` exists, that simulation will be skipped.
 This allows you to safely re-run the script to resume interrupted batch jobs or add new parameter sets without wasting time on already-completed simulations.

 ## Quick Start